dobtco/wintersmith-knowledge-base/contents/articles/screendoor/your_form/payments.md

 To accept credit card payments, you will first need to [create a Stripe account](https://dashboard.stripe.com/register).

-When you have a Stripe account, select the "Edit" link on the right side of the project header, and click the "Details" tab in the project wizard.
-Under "Payments" check the box "Charge a submission fee."
+When you have a Stripe account, select the "Edit" link on the right side of the project header, and select "Project Page" in the project wizard.
+Check the box "Charge a submission fee."

 ![Payment setting on Details page.](../images/payments_2.png)